 They generally come in two varieties, paid/freemium and affiliate-based.
 Since the affiliate based sites earn commissions when you book through them some of them seem to publish a lot of fares—even if the deals are only okay, not great.
 Personally I like the paid/freemium sites better.
 They tend to share better deals that last longer (due to fewer people trying to get the same tickets).

-With a focus on flights departing the UK and Ireland, this is a relative newcomer.
-But Jack regularly finds some great deals.
-I recently booked an around the world trip he found on the fantastic airlines Singapore Airlines and Air New Zealand for just over $1000!
-Jack also told me that he’s planning on expanding to the rest of Europe soon.
+JFC has only been around for a couple of years, but Jack and his team regularly finds some great deals.
+I recently booked an around the world trip they found on the fantastic airlines Singapore Airlines and Air New Zealand for just over $1000!

-The premium subscription is 29EUR/29GBP/39USD/39AUD/39NZD/49CAD/119BRL per year and will give you access to three times as many deals as the free newsletters.
+The premium subscription is $49 per year and will give you access to three times as many deals as the free newsletters.

-Urlaubspiraten / HolidayPirates (Primarily Germany, but also Austria, France, Italy, the Netherlands, Poland, Spain, Switzerland, the UK and the US—Free)
+HolidayPirates / Urlaubspiraten (Germany, Austria, France, Italy, the Netherlands, Poland, Spain, Switzerland, the UK and the US—Free)

 This is a very popular free site in Germany (I have friends there who use it a lot), and in the last few years they have also expanded to lots of other countries: Austria, France, Italy, Netherlands, Poland, Spain, Switzerland, the UK and the United States.